mat302/HyperV/README.md

 # HyperV
 This is HyperV, a 3D video game developed with C#, Microsoft XNA, WPF and XAML.

-This is the title screean
+This is the title screen
 ![Alt text](/Screenshots/TitleScreen.png?raw=true)
 This where you create your game
 ![Alt text](/Screenshots/LoadGame.png?raw=true)